 Note that $lvec=B^Tx$ computes the local contributions to some remote entries of $y$.
 These must be added back to their owner rank.

-{\bf Extracting a submatrix from a sparse matrix} The routine \texttt{MatGetSubMatrix(M,ir,ic,c,P)} extracts a parallel submatrix \texttt{P} on the same number of ranks as the original matrix \texttt{M}.
-Sets of global indices, \texttt{ir} and \texttt{ic}, provide the rows the local rank should obtain and columns that should be in its diagonal block in the submatrix on this rank, respectively.
-The difficult part of this routine is determining, for each rank, which columns are needed (by any ranks) from the owned block of rows.
+{\bf Extracting a submatrix from a sparse matrix} The routine \texttt{MatCreateSubMatrix(M,ir,ic,c,P)} extracts a parallel submatrix \texttt{P} on the same set of ranks as the original matrix \texttt{M}.
+Parallel global index sets, \texttt{ir} and \texttt{ic}, provide the rows the local rank should obtain and columns that should be in its diagonal block of the submatrix on this rank, respectively.
+The difficulty is to determine, for each rank, which columns are needed (by any ranks) from the owned block of rows.

-Given two SFs, \texttt{sfA} which maps reduced local column indices (leaves) to global columns (roots) of the original matrix \texttt{M}, and \texttt{sfB} which maps ``owned'' columns (leaves) of the submatrix \texttt{P} to global columns (roots) of \texttt{M}, we determine the retained local columns using the following: \begin{enumerate} \item SFReduce using \texttt{sfB}, results in a distributed array containing the columns (in the form of global indices) of \texttt{P} that columns of \texttt{M} will be replicated into.
-Unneeded columns are tagged by a negative index. \item SFBcast using \texttt{sfA} to get these values in the reduced local column space. \end{enumerate} The algorithm prepares the requested rows of \texttt{M} in \textit{non-split} form and distributes them to their new owners, which then splits them using a row-based PetscSF.
+Given two SFs, \texttt{sfA}, which maps reduced local column indices (leaves) to global columns (roots) of the original matrix \texttt{M}, and \texttt{sfB}, which maps ``owned'' columns (leaves) of the submatrix \texttt{P} to global columns (roots) of \texttt{M}, we determine the retained local columns using the following: \begin{enumerate} \item SFReduce using \texttt{sfB}, results in a distributed array containing the columns (in the form of global indices) of \texttt{P} that columns of \texttt{M} will be replicated into.
+Unneeded columns are tagged by a negative index. \item SFBcast using \texttt{sfA} to get these values in the reduced local column space. \end{enumerate} The algorithm prepares the requested rows of \texttt{M} in \textit{non-split} form and distributes them to their new owners, which can be done using a row-based PetscSF.